fabiospampinato/cash/README.md

 #### fn.map ()

-Returns a new collection, mapping each element with `callback ( value, index, array )`.
+Returns a new collection, mapping each element with `callback ( index, element )`.

 ```js
 $(selector).map ( callback ) // => collection